 As far as design, we collectively decided that we wanted it to be a modern space that felt like an approachable oasis for busy New Yorkers.
 We wanted it to feel cozy, inviting, and most of all, clean.
 We took some inspiration from some of our favorite cities such as Venice, California, and Tulum, and our designer also brought in some Scandinavian influence into the mix.

-You offer an incredible array of non-toxic nail polishes.
+Chillhouse has an incredible array of non-toxic nail polishes, was that important?

 I love supporting newer, emerging brands.
 For us, being non-toxic was the only option.
 What’s the point in having two sections of your business that preach wellness and the nails being a toxic service?
 All the brands I carry I’m personally excited to have in our property.
 We want to introduce you to brands you may have never heard of before.